phillipedwards/k8s-failure-scenarios/README.md

 This document outlines common Kubernetes failure scenarios for testing, troubleshooting practice, and validation of monitoring systems.

-## **DISCLAIMER**

-These scenarios are intentionally simple and are intentionally setup to fail and cause problems inside a Kubernetes cluster.

 ## How to deploy these scenarios

 The easiest and simplest way to deploy these scenarios into a Kubernetes cluster is through `kubectl`.
 Select the appropriate context for the target cluster.